elimbaum/eecs-senior-project/notes.md

 Due dates?

 possibly attach BEFORE TLB.
 Because then everything is in virtual. this will make everything faster. only need to pass POINTER of array, in local process, to FU. look at the gem5 TLB.
-KEPP what i have right now. but also...
+KEEP what i have right now. but also...

 i need TWO components. one to “start” the FU. (this is physical, post TLB, mmap)